Full-Time Faculty Responsibilities

 may not be used for research or for other projects or reports.

 b.
-Information obtained through the systems may not be given out to unauthorized individuals within the University (who do not have a legitimate education interest, as defined by FERPA), and under no circumstances may such information be released to individuals outside the University.
+Information obtained through the systems may not be given out to unauthorized individuals within the University (who do not have a legitimate educational interest, as defined by FERPA), and under no circumstances may such information be released to individuals outside the University.

 c.
 No printed copies of information obtained through the systems may be given to any party, either within or outside the University.